Thursday, August 8, 2019

-Milk is made shelf-stable (refrigeration not require for storage) by pasteurizing it at a higher temperature.
-They call this Ultra High Temperature pasteurization, or UHT pasteurization.
-Traditional milk is heated up to at least 161 degrees for 15 seconds to kill any bacteria in the milk.
-With UHT, it is heated up to 275 degrees for 3 seconds.
-Both methods kill all bacteria present in the milk.
+Milk is made shelf-stable (refrigeration not required for storage) by pasteurizing it at a higher temperature.
+Which is called ultra-high temperature pasteurization, or UHT pasteurization.
+Traditional milk is heated up to at least 161 degrees for 15 seconds to kill harmful bacteria in the milk.
+With UHT, it is heated up to 280 to 300 degrees for two to six seconds.
+Both methods of pasteurization ensure safety and freshness.

-First, the bottles are produced on site; they are then sterilized so that it is absolutely clean.
-The milk is later packaged into the bottles in a pristine environment so that no bacteria or pathogens can enter the equation.
-The combination of UHT pasteurization and bottling sterilization ensures that the milk from Mountain View Foods lasts 4 months on the shelf without refrigeration.
+Another thing that makes aseptic milk last on the shelf involves the sterile packaging and sterile environment in which the packaging happens.
+First, the bottles are produced on site; they are then sterilized so that they are absolutely clean.
+Secondly, the milk packaged in those bottles is in a sterile environment so that no bacteria or pathogens can contaminate the product.
+The combination of UHT pasteurization and bottling sterilization ensures that the milk lasts up to six months on the shelf without refrigeration.

 Is it still real milk?

 Yes!
-The aseptic milk is made with the same delicious, high-quality fresh milk from Colorado dairy farms.
-The aseptic milk from Mountain View foods are made from Colorado proud milk.
+The aseptic milk is made with the same delicious, fresh and high-quality milk from local dairy farms.

 How long is this milk good once I open it?

-Aseptic milk will stay good in your pantry for up to 4 months.
+Aseptic milk will stay good in your pantry for up to six months.
 However, once you open it, it must be refrigerated immediately.
-Aseptic milk is fresh tasting within 7 days of opening.
+Aseptic milk is best enjoyed within seven days of opening.

 Is aseptic milk good for the environment?

-In addition, Colorado’s dairy farms are committed to producing the purest milk possible on-farm, which means that the plant gets a better product to start with and getting it ready for the consumer is easier.
+In addition, dairy farms are committed to producing the purest milk possible on the farm, which means that the processing plant gets a better product to start with and getting it ready for the consumer is easier.